dogpackdesign/apn/README.rst

 License
 #######

-This project is licensed under the MIT License - see the :doc:`LICENSE </LICENSE>` file for details
+This project is licensed under the MIT License - see the :doc:`LICENSE` file for details

 Acknowledgments
 ###############